 “Waste pickers play an invaluable role in cities around the world,” says Dr. Anne Scheinberg, a global recycling specialist and working group chair for the International Solid Waste Association.
 “They are micro private entrepreneurs and they carry out work that wouldn’t otherwise be done.”

-Sign up for the Reasons to be Cheerful newsletter.In Colombia, this work has sustained large numbers of marginalized laborers since the 1950s, when violent political conflict forced rural communities to flee to urban areas.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.In Colombia, this work has sustained large numbers of marginalized laborers since the 1950s, when violent political conflict forced rural communities to flee to urban areas.
 Many had little option but to take up work on large dumpsites, sifting for useful materials that would otherwise be left for landfill.
 “It was not the best place to work, but it gave them a reliable income,” says Federico Parra, Latin American coordinator for the non-profit Women in Informal Employment: Globalizing & Organizing (WIEGO).

 In more recent years, however, a significant threat to waste pickers’ livelihoods has emerged.
 In the 1990s, Colombia adopted the neoliberal policies of the Washington Consensus, heralding a new dawn of privatized waste collection.
 In particular, the National Constitution in 1991 introduced free competition for provision of public services.
 “It was disastrous because private companies were now being paid by taking advantage of and threatening the work of waste pickers,” says Parra.